lucamug/elm-exercises/README.md

 =====

-NOTE: This package is not ready yet to be used.
+NOTE: This package is a working in progress.

 =====